 Our faith, Unitarian Universalism, is spiritually alive and justice-centered.

 Unitarian Universalists search for truth along many paths.
 Instead of centering our religion on specific beliefs, we gather around shared moral values that include the inherent worth and dignity of every person.

 With its historical roots in the Jewish and Christian traditions, Unitarian Universalism is a liberal religion that keeps an open mind to the religious questions people have struggled with through the ages.
 We believe personal experience, conscience and reason should be the final authorities in religion, and that in the end, religious authority lies not in a book or person or institution, but in ourselves.

 For more information on what we believe, you can review our congregation's principles, vision and purpose.

-To learn more about Unitarian Universalism's religious roots and theologies, visit the Unitarian Universalist Association's "Beliefs Within Our Faith."
+To learn more about Unitarian Universalism's religious roots and theologies, visit the Unitarian Universalist Association's "Sources Within Our Tradition."
 For other information about the denomination, visit the web site of the Unitarian Universalist Association.
 You can also check out Wikipedia's description of Unitarian Universalism and learn about our congregation's principles and purpose.